o-william-white/Enset_tGBS/README.md

 ### populations

-Run populations after removing unneccessary samples (Disease or NA)

-Also run and as all sample lumped together as a single populaytion and and all samples treated separately
+As above populations is run on a selsction of samples, after remving those identifed as "Disease" or "NA", and treating all samples together as a single poplation or separately.

 ```
 mkdir /data/scratch/mpx469/stacks/ref-map/populations